sci-comp/SceneBuilder/README.md

 SceneBuilder is a 3D level design tool and asset browser, together with a set of common productivity commands.

-For Godot version 4.4.1 or later
+For Godot version 4.4.1 or later.

 > [!IMPORTANT]
 **Bugs** Since I use this tool for my own games, any form of collaboration, bug reports, or new feature suggestions are greatly appreciated.
 Please join us in Discord, or make a post in Github's Issue's section.